 The Bulldog Beat scholarship band kicked off the event with a performance.
 Live mascot Victor E. Bulldog III and Fresno State cheerleaders were also on hand for the festivities.

-“The Resnick Student Union will forever represent the power of the student voice,” said Lauryn Florez, University Student Union board chair and student emcee for the event.
+“The Resnick Student Union will forever represent the power of the student voice,” said Lauryn Flores, University Student Union board chair and student emcee for the event.
 “Students identified a need and took a bold step to make change.
 They worked tirelessly to ensure that future generations would have access to the resources they deserve and that is exactly what this building will provide.”

 The University gained final approval for the naming of the Lynda and Stewart Resnick Student Union from the California State University Board of Trustees in September 2019.